-Many students are keen to have the opportunity to study Latin for the first time; others are apprehensive, especially if they have not much experience of learning a foreign language or have not had done so well in learning a language earlier on at school.
+Many students are keen to have the opportunity to study Latin for the first time; others are apprehensive, especially if they have not had much experience of learning a foreign language or have not done so well in learning a language earlier on at school.
 Do not worry: we know all this and plan the year accordingly, and the current first year have just achieved an impressive set of results.

 If you want to get ahead before arriving on campus, then the Open University has a free introduction to the language which takes around 10 hours to complete.
 It introduces some of the key concepts and gets you to think explicitly about your learning techniques (a key area!).
 So if you fall into the 'apprehensive' category, you I advise you to work through this before arriving.

 You can find the course by clicking here.
 If you find it helpful, let me know.

 Alternatively, if you have done some Latin, a long time ago, you may want to look back at this.
 Most in this situation used the CLC.
 Why not remind yourself of Caecilius and his friends in Book 1?
 Don't worry about 'getting it right'.
 Just read through and get the gist - and enjoy.
 You may be able to borrow a copy from your old school.

 The course uses innovative communicative techniques and classes are an integral part of the course.
 These need to be backed up by a significant amount of independent study, for which extensive materials are available on-line.
 There are three hours of teaching each week, and this should be followed up with around two hours of personal study.